sonic-net/SONiC/doc/stream-telemetry/stream-telemetry-hld.md

 #### System Test cases

 - Test that the counter can be correctly monitored by the counter syncd.
+- Verify that the bulk size is accurate when reading messages from the netlink socket.
-- Test that the counter can be correctly fetched using the telemetry stream CLI.
+- Ensure that counters can be correctly retrieved using the telemetry stream CLI.

 ### Open/Action items - if any